-- Applicant must plan to be returning to undergraduate school for at least one term following the summer BESIP internship.
+- Applicant must plan to be returning to school for at least one term following the summer BESIP internship.

 - Applicant must be a United States citizen or permanent resident attending college in the U.S.

 - Because of the structure of the program, the orientation procedures and the planned group activities, if the program is done in-person and not remote, the student must be present on the Bethesda campus to participate in the entire ten-week program between June 5, 2023 and August 11, 2023.
 Please do not apply if any other plans would preclude you from being present for the full 10 weeks.
 Time off is not allowed in the summer for personal reasons.
 It is possible for quarter term students to attend the full 10 weeks if they can get permission from their professors to take some final exams proctored at NIH.

 BESIP uses the same application form as SIP (see SIP application).
 BESIP is a special Subprogram of SIP and BESIP must be selected in the drop-down box of Section 9 of the regular SIP application form.
 The BESIP selection and mentor matching process differs from the SIP hiring process.
 BESIP asks that you do NOT call any mentors on the project list until you have been selected as an intern for the BESIP program.
 This process differs from the regular SIP project matching system which is the process described on the SIP website.